How to Get Monetized on YouTube

 6. Click Save.

-Not all videos will show ads, even if you monetize them.
+Keep in mind that even after monetization, not every video will display ads, especially if the content doesn’t meet advertiser-friendly standards.
 The best way to fully monetize a video (and keep it that way) is to create content in the PG to PG-13 range.

 Extra Ways to Monetize on YouTube